 1)Men born before 6th April 1945 and women born before 6th April 1950

 These people reached pension age (65 for a man and 60 for a woman) before 6th April 2010.
 A man needs a minimum of 11 years National Insurance contributions and a woman needs a minimum of 10 years National Insurance contributions to get any pension at all.
-At this late stage, just one voluntary payment can be made to top-up your pension contributions to meet the minimum, and only if you reach pension age in 2009/10.
+It is too late for people in this age group to make any extra payments, but there may be some credits for years of education, apprenticeship or training from age 16 onwards.

 2)Men born on or after 6th April 1945 and before 6th April 1951.
 Women born on or after 6th April 1950 and before 6th April 1953

 Men in this group reach pension age at 65.
 Women reach pension age somewhere between 60 and 63 (as the pension age is steadily rising to match that for men).
 People in this group get some pension forevery year of National Insurance contributions.
 A full pension requires 30 years’ contributions, and one year gets 1/30th of a full pension which currently stands at £113 per week.
 Between two and seven voluntary contributions can be made to top-up your contributions depending on your pension date.

 3)Men born on or after 6th April 1951 and women born on or after 6th April 1953